 A: You can always give it a shot and see if it improves your results on a campaign that is converting.
-So far, I haven’t seen an instance where it was effective in lowering cost per conversion.
+I typically only see it being useful for smaller budgets, like $100 for a campaign.

-Facebook did announce that in September 2019, all budgeting will happen at the Campaign level (as opposed to ad set level now).
-That will make this a moot point, since all ads will use Campaign Budget Optimization.
-It remains to be seen what effect this will have on performance.
+Facebook did announce that in September 2019, all budgeting will happen at the Campaign level (as opposed to ad set level).
+They later reversed this and made it optional for most users.

 A: Yes, you can run Facebook ads by connecting a PayPal account.
 However, you’ll have to meet the requirements of PayPal that allows you to set that up, which typically involves adding a credit card.